andrewplummer/Sugar/README.md

 the modules in the `lib` directory, then run `gulp build`.
 Only remove entire modules, (never `core` or `common`), or methods within `extend()` blocks.

-## Date Localizations
+## Date Locales

-Sugar has the following localizations available:

-- English (en, required)
+Sugar includes English as the default locale.
+In addition, the following locales are also available.
+These files must be added after Sugar is loaded.

 - [Danish (da)](lib/locales/da.js)
 - [Dutch (nl)](lib/locales/nl.js)
 - [Finnish (fi)](lib/locales/fi.js)